 The dashboard title and the heart-shaped favorite indicator appear at the top left of the dashboard.

 Dashboard filters appear below the dashboard title.
 There are a variety of filter controls that you might see.
-They can be displayed as inline, popover, or overflow filters.
-For popover and overflow filters, clicking on the filter value or the More button will reveal the full filter control.
+They can be displayed as inline or popover filters, or they can be placed behind a More button.
+For popover filters and filters placed behind a More button, clicking on the filter value or the More button will reveal the full filter control.

 Dashboard Last Updated Indicator